 Junichi Mitsubori is a third-generation wagashi artisan hailing from Yokosuka City, Kanagawa.
 Mitsubori founded his own school of wagashi, called Kadō which uses bespoke utensils, calculated gestures, and music to produce a highly stylized wagashi experience.
 His firm purpose is to spread the culture of the wagashi to all four corners of the globe, and help the children of his country see becoming a wagashi chef as a viable career path.

 Yoshie Ito (moderator) is the Assistant Director of Global Initiatives at the Asia Society.
 Prior to joining the Asia Society, Ms. Ito held positions around the world as investment analyst and investor relations director.
 She was educated in Japan, Mexico, the U.K. and the U.S.A., receiving a classical Japanese education from the Japanese Lyceum in Mexico City.
 She holds a master’s degree in Finance and Investment from the University of Exeter, and a second master’s degree in East Asian Studies from Yale University.

-We encourage all attendees to wear kimono.
+Guests are encouraged, but not required to wear kimono.
 Visit our strategic partner at The Kimono House.

 725 Park Avenue